-Please note that the house is off the grid, with a solar electric system...a rooftop tank holding mountain spring (email hidden)d a propane-fired fridge, stove and water heater.
-Everything usually works, but conservation has real meaning here, and there is always a measure of unpredictability when you go greener.
+Please note that the house is off the grid, with a solar electric system, a rooftop tank holding mountain spring water, plus a propane fridge, stove and water heater.
+Everything usually works just fine, but conservation has real meaning here, and there is always a measure of unpredictability when you go greener.

-In short, if you require a concierge to run your holidays, or would be horrified to light candles if the lights go out, our beach house is not the ideal spot for you.
+In short, if you require a concierge to run your holidays, can't stand a little dust from the desert, or would be horrified to light a candle if the lights go out, our beach house is not the ideal spot for you.
 This is a place for hearty living -- a place Steinbeck would have loved.

-It takes only a few minutes to travel from this isolated beachfront retreat to all the shopping, restaurants, nightclubs, and other attractions of San Felipe.
+It takes only 5 to 10 minutes to travel from this isolated beachfront retreat to all the shopping, restaurants, nightclubs, and other attractions of North San Felipe and the Malecon.

 Dining options range from casual to fine.
 Regardless of which you choose, you'll love the freshness, taste, and purity of San Felipe's seafood-focused cuisine.
 (Arid Baja has none of the "issues" of mainland Mexico.)